Czesław Śliwa

-Czesław Śliwa (born Jacek Silber 3 July 1932 – November 18, 1971) is a Polish con artist, forger and a fake Austrian consul.
+Czesław Śliwa (born Jacek Silber 3 July 1932 – 18 November, 1971) is a Polish con artist, forger and a fake Austrian consul.
 He was also known by aliases Jack Ben Silberstein and Jacek Zilbercfaig.

 Early life and endeavors

 He was born in Rzeszów in the Second Polish Republic to a Jewish family.
 His father owned a distillery as well as a farm in Błażowa next to Rzeszów.
-During the Nazi occupation, his parents placed him in the care of their acquaintance named Śliwa, who was hiding him until the end of World War II using fake documents for the name "Czesław Śliwa".
+During the Nazi occupation, his parents placed him in the care of an acquaintance named Śliwa, who hid him until the end of World War II using fake documents under the name "Czesław Śliwa".

-He completed secondary education but did not pass Matura exam and thus began employment as a tailor in Bytom.
-He was using a forged master's degree diploma copy in textile engineering issued in the name of Jacek Elizeusz Zilbercfaig.
+He completed his secondary education but did not pass the matura (matriculation) exam and began working as a tailor in Bytom.
+He used a forged master's degree diploma in textile engineering issued under the name of Jacek Elizeusz Zilbercfaig.
 He later moved to Wałbrzych, where, with the help of forged documents, he found employment as a mining rationalizer and expert.
 In 1958, he got married.
 At the wedding, he illegally appeared in a mining engineer uniform, which drew the attention of the Citizens' Militia.
-He was soon arrested and subsequently sentenced to 7 years in prison, although he was released as a result of an amnesty in 1964.
+He was soon arrested and sentenced to seven years in prison, although he was released as a result of an amnesty in 1964.

 Fake consulate

-At the beginning of September 1969, with the help of 8 other people (a local taxi driver, two hairdressing students, one pedagogy student and a family of three Greek immigrants specializing in sheep farming, as well as another Greek friend of theirs), he organized a fake consulate general of Austria in Wrocław, declaring himself as its head.
-The temporary headquarters of the "consul" was located in the Monopol hotel in Wrocław, where he rented a room for half a year under the surname Silberstein, assuring the embassy of Austria is going to pay for it.
+At the beginning of September 1969, with the help of eight other people (a local taxi driver, two hairdressing students, a pedagogy student and a family of three Greek immigrants specializing in sheep farming, as well as another Greek friend of theirs), he organized a fake consulate general of Austria in Wrocław, declaring himself its head.
+The temporary headquarters of the "consul" was located in the Monopol Hotel in Wrocław, where he rented a room for half a year under the surname Silberstein, assuring the management that the embassy of Austria would pay for it.
 He managed to obtain fake seals, prepared for him by an employee of a stamp shop solely on the basis of a Silberstein consul's business card.
-Seals imitating Austria's national emblem were made by himself, using other emblems with a double-headed eagle.
-Similarly, he also ordered official forms from the printing house.
+In the same way, he also ordered official forms from the printing house.
+He himself made seals imitating the coat of arms of Austria, using other emblems with a double-headed eagle.

-Substantial financial rewards were promised to his collaborators, whom he was also issuing fake documents certifying appointments to the positions of consul's driver, consulate general secretary, economic attaché, and so on.
-In reality, these people were deceived too, as they would lend the fake consul money and provide him with unpaid services. Śliwa/Silberstein, together with the "consulate staff" would regularly travel around Poland in search of his next victims.
-Because of his skills in document forgery and exceptional charisma, he managed to deceive local authorities that started preparing for the opening of a new diplomatic mission, emptying one of the kindergartens for that purpose. Śliwa/Silberstein also submitted his credentials (poorly written on a torn-out notebook page with a pencil) to the Office of Council of Ministers at the State Council headquarters.
+Substantial financial rewards were promised to his collaborators, whom he issued fake documents certifying their appointments as the consul's driver, consulate general secretary, economic attaché, and so on.
+In reality, these people were deceived too, as they would lend the fake consul money and provide him with unpaid services. Śliwa/Silberstein, together with the "consulate staff", would regularly travel around Poland in search of further victims.
+Because of his skills in document forgery and exceptional charisma, he managed to deceive local authorities that started preparing for the opening of a new diplomatic mission, emptying a kindergarten for that purpose. Śliwa/Silberstein also submitted his credentials (poorly written on a torn-out notebook page with a pencil) to the Office of Council of Ministers at the State Council headquarters.